 Care & Community in Ghana

 We understand that young volunteers traveling abroad need structure, a safe environment, and support from qualified staff.
 With this in mind, we have tailored our High School Specials to provide a full timetable of events to keep the volunteers busy.

 While on the project, volunteers spend every day with our full-time professional staff.
 During the working week, volunteers roll up their sleeves with our staff and work elbow-to-elbow.
 In the evenings and on the weekends, volunteers go with our staff to soak up various cultural activities and historical tourism sites.

 High School Specials volunteers are never alone.
+They will always be with other volunteers, supervisors, or their host families.
 After their busy daily schedule is completed, volunteers return home to their host family in groups of two or more volunteers per family.
-(In a few cases noted in the project description, volunteers stay all together in a dorm-style building that we manage.)
-In any case, volunteers have at least one roommate of the same sex and approximate age.
+In a few cases, volunteers stay all together in a hotel or dorm-style building that we manage, with their supervisors on-site.
+In most cases, volunteers have at least one roommate of the same sex and approximate age.

 This is a fantastic program for volunteers to receive structured support.
 For any volunteers wishing to have the independence to explore by themselves in the evenings or over the weekends, we recommend taking part on one of our other programs.

 Group Experiences with Other Teens

 High School Specials volunteers come from all around the world to join the group.
 Start dates are fixed so that everyone arrives and departs on the same day, staying on the project for 1-4 weeks (depending on the project).